-- A good blog will take your customer's FAQ's and provide well-researched answers for topics like lawn maintenance, LED lighting, turf diseases and fungi, and hardscape design.
-Not only can you point your existing clients to your blog to keep them well-informed, but you're also answering universal landscape or lawn care questions that prospects in your region may be asking, too.
+1. Take your customer’s FAQ’s and provide answers.
+Well-researched answers can educate you clients on topics like lawn maintenance, LED lighting, turf diseases and fungi as well as hardscape design.
+Not only can you point your existing clients to your blog to keep them well-informed, but you’re also answering universal landscape or lawn care questions that prospects in your region may be asking, too.
 Finally, it shows your clients and prospects that you care about them, their needs, their questions and their budgets.

-- A good blog will organize the information into bite-sized chunks for your readers to digest.
-Your clients and prospects don't care about the scientific names and history of pink snow mold.
+2. Organize the information.
+Bite-sized chunks of new info will be easier for your readers to digest.
+Your clients and prospects don’t care about the scientific names and history of pink snow mold.
 They just want to know what is on their lawn and how to get rid of it-fast.
-They also want to know if you know what you're talking about before they call your office for an appointment.
+They also want to know if you know what you’re talking about before they call your office for an appointment.

-- A good blog will also include pictures and video and be written in a way that readers can understand.
-Again, there's no scientific jargon-just the facts, ma'am.
+3. Include pictures and videos.
+Write in a way that readers can understand in captions and description.
+Again, there’s no scientific jargon—just the facts, ma’am.
 And a picture (or video) is worth a thousand words and helps to break up the monotony of words.

-- A good blog will be localized.
+4. Be localized.
 You know that localization is important because you serve specific regions.
 Some of you cover two states that border each other.
 Others will take on the eastern or western part of their state.
 Still some of you serve a tri-county region within your state.
 But each region you serve is unique-in weather patterns, in the people who live there and in governance.
-For example, Maryland recently adopted a new law restricting the use of nitrogen and phosphorous in their fertilizers because of the Chesapeake Water Shed.
-Maryland lawn care companies need to know nitrogen and phosphorous alternatives to ensure that their clients' lawns get the needed nutrient to grow and develop (mda.maryland.gov/Pages/fertilizer.aspx).
-At the same time, they need to obey their state's laws.
-So, a lawn care blog will bring up this topic with handy and reassuring advice for HOA's, homeowners and property managers.
+For example, Maryland adopted a new law restricting the use of nitrogen and phosphorous in their fertilizers because of the Chesapeake Watershed.
+Maryland lawn care companies needed to know about nitrogen and phosphorous alternatives to ensure that their clients’ lawns get the nutrients to grow and develop.
+At the same time, they need to obey their state’s laws.
+So, a lawn care blog would bring up this topic with handy and reassuring advice for HOA’s, homeowners and property managers.